+8.1 The Council will have a range of mechanisms to enable and regularly invite, receive and take on board customer feedback, including, for example, through customer satisfaction surveys of those we regulate.

-- 8.1 The Council will provide an impartial and clearly explained route to appeal against a decision or a failure to act in accordance with this Code.
-Individual officers of the Council who took the decision or action against which the appeal is being made should not be involved in considering the appeal.
-This route to appeal should be publicised to those who are regulated. - 8.2 The Council will provide a timely explanation in writing of any right to representation or right to appeal.
-This explanation should be in plain language and include practical information on the process involved. - 8.3 The Council will make available to those they regulate, clearly explained complaints procedures, allowing them to easily make a complaint about the conduct of the Council. - 8.4 The Council will have a range of mechanisms to enable and regularly invite, receive and take on board customer feedback, including, for example, through customer satisfaction surveys of those they regulate. - 8.5 The Council also has its own complaints procedure and further information about this can be obtained from the leaflet entitled:
+8.2 The Council will provide an impartial and clearly explained route to appeal against a decision or a failure to act in accordance with this Code.
+Individual officers of the Council who took the decision or action against which the appeal is being made will not be involved in considering the appeal.

+8.3 The Council will provide a timely explanation in writing of any right to representation or right to appeal.
+This explanation will be in plain language and include practical information on the process involved.

+8.4 The Council will make available to those we regulate, a clearly explained complaints procedure, allowing them to easily make a complaint about the conduct of the Council.

+8.5 The Council also has its own complaints procedure and further information about this can be obtained from the leaflet entitled: